 Financial intermediaries are assumed to be constrained by a VaR condition.
+VaR are commonly used in risk management across a wide range of intermediaries (Stulz, 2016)19.
 This constraint imposes that intermediary i invests in such a way that the probability its return on equity is negative must be smaller than an exogenous intermediary-specific parameter α^{i} .
 The VaR constraint for intermediary i can then be written as: